Menu

 Excursions & day trips

-Fishing villages, country estates, local products and world-class views.
+Fishing villages, country estates, local products and world‑class views.
 The rural heart of Menorca is a joy to explore.
-This tour ticks all the boxes, with visits to Fornells, Binissues and more.
-Along the way, you'll get to sample some of the island's renowned cheeses.
-Nicola, one of our expert local guides, says "Binissues is one of my favourite spots.
-You step back in time here, see cheesemaking, admire the old manor house with original furniture and enjoy the best views of the Menorcan countryside."Your rural Menorca adventure kicks off with a trip to the stately manor of Binissues.
-See how the island's trademark mahonés cheese is made – and taste it along with other local delicacies – and wander the manicured gardens or say hello to the host of farm animals.
+This tour ticks all the boxes, with visits to Fornells, Cala Galdana and Binissues.
+Along the way, you'll also get to sample some of the island's renowned cheeses.
+Nicola, one of our expert local guides, says, “Binissues is one of my favourite spots.
+You step back in time here, see cheesemaking, admire the old manor house with original furniture and enjoy the best views of the Menorcan countryside.”Your rural Menorca adventure kicks off with a trip to Binissues.
+You'll see how the island's trademark mahonés cheese is made – and taste it for yourself – then wander the manicured gardens.
 Inside, there's a large collection of insects, which the kids will love.
-From here, you'll head to the postcard-worthy north coast village of Fornells, stopping by Playas Fornells along the way.
-Wander through Fornells' maze of whitewashed alleys that meander down to the harbour.
-Lined with palm trees and traditional llaüt fishing boats, it's a picture of perfection.
-At some point during the tour, you'll visit a sandal factory to see how Menorcan avarca sandals are made from scratch, too.
-Finally, you'll have the best seats in the house at Son Martorellet, a renowned horse stables.
-Watch as horses from the island's endemic Menorquin breed are trained by local trainers and riders.
+Afterwards, there's a visit to the RIA factory to see how Menorcan avarca sandals are made from scratch too, with time to browse the shop.Next, you'll head to the postcard‑worthy north‑coast fishing village of Fornells for a guided visit through the charming streets of whitewashed houses.
+Then while away an hour and a half at the horseshoe-shaped bay of Cala Galdana.
+You'll have free time to go for a paddle, relax on the beach and grab some lunch if you like.
+Finally, you'll have the best seats in the house at Son Martorellet, a renowned horse stable, where you'll be shown around on a tour and then watch as horses from the island's endemic Menorquin breed are trained by local trainers and riders.

 Available in: